sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 #### js.run(javascript)
 Run JavaScript.
 Will throw an error if the JavaScript fails.

+#### js.runAndWait(javascript)
+Run JavaScript and wait for page complete check.
+This is perfect if you wanna click on links with pure JavaScript and measure a URL.
+Will throw an error if the JavaScript fails.

 #### js.runAsync(javascript)
 Run async JavaScript.
 Will throw an error if the JavaScript fails.